Simulation hypothesis: Dream hypothesis

 Both the dream argument and the simulation hypothesis can be regarded as skeptical hypotheses.
-Another state of mind in which some argue an individual's perceptions have no physical basis in the real world is psychosis, though psychosis may have a physical basis in the real world and explanations vary.
+Another state of mind in which some argue an individual's perceptions have no physical basis in the real world is psychosis, though psychosis may have a physical basis in the real world and explanations may vary.

-In On Certainty, the philosopher Ludwig Wittgenstein has argued that such skeptical hypothesis are unsinnig (i.e. non-sensical), as they doubt knowledge that is required in order to make sense of the hypotheses themselves.
+In On Certainty, the philosopher Ludwig Wittgenstein has argued that such skeptical hypotheses are unsinnig (i.e. non-sensical), as they doubt knowledge that is required in order to make sense of the hypotheses themselves.
+Bertrand Russell has argued that the dream hypothesis is not a logical impossibility, but that common sense as well as considerations of simplicity and inference to the best explanation rule against it.

 The dream hypothesis is also used to develop other philosophical concepts, such as Valberg's personal horizon: what this world would be internal to if this were all a dream.

 Lucid dreaming is characterized as an idea where the elements of dreaming and waking are combined to a point where the user knows they are dreaming, or waking perhaps.

 In popular culture

 The simulation hypothesis and related themes like simulated reality have been explored in literature, film and theatre.

 Simulacron-3 (1964) by Daniel F. Galouye is an early exploration of a computer-simulated city and inspired screen adaptations including World on a Wire (1973) and, later, The Thirteenth Floor (1999).

-The Matrix (1999) popularized the idea of humanity unknowingly living inside a machine-generated virtual reality.
+The Thirteenth Floor (1999) is itself an example of a simulation-within-a-simulation.
+Moreover, though The Matrix (1999) popularized the idea of flesh-and-blood humans unknowingly living inside a machine-generated virtual reality,' The Thirteenth Floor features fully digital humans who are unaware they are in a simulation.